Visual Overlay

 A.C.R. v.
 Noem

 A.C.R. et al. v.
-Noem et al., No.1:25-cv-3962, is a proposed nationwide class action filed by nine immigrant youth and two legal services providers in the U.S. District Court for the Eastern District of New York challenging the federal government’s decision to end the Special Immigrant Juvenile Status (SIJS) Deferred Action Policy.
-The SIJS Deferred Action Policy provided protection from deportation and the ability to apply for work permits to young people who have already been approved for SIJS by USCIS and who are on a legal path to permanent residency but face years-long delays due to visa backlogs.
+Noem et al., No.1:25-cv-3962, is a proposed nationwide class action filed by nine immigrant youth and two legal services providers in the U.S. District Court for the Eastern District of New York.
+The lawsuit challenges the federal government’s decision to end the Special Immigrant Juvenile Status (SIJS) Deferred Action Policy.
+The SIJS Deferred Action Policy provided protection from deportation and the ability to apply for work permits to young people who had been approved for SIJS.
+Congress laid out a clear path to lawful permanent residency for SIJS beneficiaries, but visa backlogs cause years-long delays before they can apply for their green cards.

-The lawsuit—brought by the National Immigration Project, Kids in Need of Defense (KIND), Public Counsel, Davis Wright Tremaine LLP, and Lowenstein Sandler LLP—seeks to reinstate this policy, which has protected approximately 200,000 immigrant youth who have survived parental maltreatment and whom a state court has determined should not be returned to their countries of origin.
+The lawsuit—brought by the National Immigration Project, Kids in Need of Defense (KIND), Public Counsel, Davis Wright Tremaine LLP, and Lowenstein Sandler LLP—seeks to reinstate the SIJS Deferred Action Policy, which has protected approximately 200,000 immigrant youth who have survived parental maltreatment and who a state court has determined should not be returned to their countries of origin.
 The complaint argues that the government violated the Administrative Procedure Act by ending the policy without proper notice or justification, leaving thousands of immigrant youth in legal limbo and at risk of deportation.